Insurance Protection for CTA Chapters

 CTA purchases several business insurance policies on behalf of its chapters; meanwhile, each chapter must determine what additional insurance it needs.

 In the following sections you’ll find a brief overview of the automatic and additional insurance coverage.
-For more details of each coverage, refer to the 2019 Chapter Insurance Program Booklet.
+For more details of each coverage, please contact CTA Risk Management Department at (650) 552-5200.

 Automatic Chapter Insurance